BitSwap-BiFi/Bitswap-FAQ/README.md

 - **I can fork Core and build my own based DEX on Bitswap?**

   No, our code is for while as source avaialable, not FOSS.

+- **When Demo DEX?**

+  We're working as soon as possible for deliver and start demo tests internally